langroid/langroid/docs/blog/posts/chat-completion.md

 - write their own formatters by writing a class similar to `Llama2Formatter` and then setting the `use_completion_for_chat` flag to `True` in the `LocalModelConfig` object, or
-- use an LLM server library (such as the `oobabooga` library mentioned above) that provides a chat-completion endpoint, _and converts chats to single prompts under the hood,_ and sets the `use_completion_for_chat` flag to `False` in the `LocalModelConfig` object.
+- use an LLM server library (such as the `oobabooga` library mentioned above) that provides a chat-completion endpoint, _and converts chats to single prompts under the hood,_ and set the `use_completion_for_chat` flag to `False` in the `LocalModelConfig` object.

 You can use a similar approach if you are using an LLM application framework other than Langroid.